༈ གཏེར་གསར་ལུས་སྦྱིན།

 The Chokling Tersar Liturgy for Giving the Body

-revealed by Terchen Chokgyur Dechen Zhikpo Lingpa and arranged by Karme Khenpo Rinchen Dargyé
+By Terchen Chokgyur Dechen Zhikpo Lingpa

 Chöd (Severance) can be understood as the ritual enactment of the truth of profound emptiness, which was taught by the Buddha in the Prajnaparamita (Perfection of Wisdom) scriptures.
 The practice involves an elaborate visualization in which one’s own body is offered to four classes guests: buddhas, bodhisattvas, and other exalted beings; Dharma protectors endowed with wisdom; all sentients beings, who have undoubtably cared for us as mothers at some point; and finally evil forces or dangerous spirits, who cause us and the world all sorts of harm.
 The purpose of this practice is to destroy or “sever” the four maras and especially one’s ego-clinging.
 Chöd was introduced to Tibet by the Indian master Padampa Sangyé (d.
 1117) and his Tibetan disciple, the yogini Machik Labdrön (1055–1149).